 This guide could give you some insights about what is affecting youth development at your club.
 Please keep in mind that there is no right or wrong in development, this guide is only giving advice.

-The quality of your club facilities is highly important for the development of your players.
-It is recommended to invest in the improvement of your facilities as much as you can.
-You will be able to do a board request in the board area in Football Manager.
-The reputation of your club and nation determines the level of your maximum upgrade.
-Besides that, your club will need to have enough funds to upgrade your facilities.
+The quality of your club facilities is important for the development of your players.
+It’s recommended to invest in your facilities as much as you can.
+You can request an investment by doing a board request.
+The maximum level of your facilities determines on the club and nation you manage in.
+The costs of an investment will also differ per league, club and nation.

 The junior coaches at your club not only focus on the U18 or U19 at your club, but they also train the virtual players who are younger This means that better youth coaches will increase the level of your annual youth intake.